 The assumed return from equities is based on dividend yields plus expected long term inflation plus expected real long term dividend growth at the Review Date.
-The expected return from cash is based on the Merrill Lynch UK (swap) yield curve as at the Review Date.
-The expected investment return is then a weighted average of the different returns from the different asset classes and then adjusted for tax and expenses.
+The expected return from gilts is based on the FTSE 5-15 year gilt yield index as at the Review Date.
+The expected investment return for each trust is then a weighted average of the different returns from the different asset classes and then adjusted for tax and expenses.